 When handling crotons, follow these guidelines:

-- Use gloves even when not directly interacting with the plant.
+- Use gloves even when not directly interacting with the houseplant.

 - Change your clothing after handling or moving crotons.

 - Try to keep Croton away from fans and air conditioning vents.

-- Ensure that water runoff from croton is contained and not spill into your home.
+- Ensure that water runoff from Croton is contained and does not spill into your home.

-The toxic plant Croton has a low toxicity level to humans.
-But, it’s still important to exercise safety and caution when using it.
+The Croton plant has a low toxicity level to humans.
+But it’s still important to exercise safety and caution when using it.
 Croton is only harmful if ingested by either you or your cat.